 #8 – Boost the Students’ Confidence With Mock interviews

-With everything going virtual with the pandemic, many students find it difficult to speak when they are asked to address a crowd.
-Especially for high school and college students, stage fright is a main cause of concern.
+With everything going virtual with the pandemic, many students find it difficult to speak when asked to address a crowd.
+Especially for high school and college students, stage fright is a leading cause of concern.

 One of the best ways to boost their confidence and help them overcome this stage fright is to conduct mock interviews.
-You could either conduct the interviews yourself, or you can invite an industry professional to make the activity a little more realistic and exciting.
+You could either conduct the interviews yourself or invite an industry professional to make the activity a little more realistic and exciting.

 #9 – Note Taking and Self-Reflections

-Not everyone has super memory and it’s only human to miss out on things.
-This is why note-taking is an important soft skill in everyone’s life.
-With the advancement of technology, we are so used to getting the instructions to send over mail or messages.
+Not everyone has super memory, and it’s only human to miss out on things.
+This is why note-taking is an essential soft skill in everyone’s life.
+With the advancement of technology, we are so used to getting instructions to send over mail or messages.

-Nevertheless, it is an excellent idea to make your own notes, while you are attending a meeting, or when you are being instructed on something.
-Because most of the time, the ideas and thoughts you get while you are in a situation could be of use to you in completing the tasks.
+Nevertheless, it is an excellent idea to make your notes while attending a meeting or when you are being instructed on something.
+Because most of the time, the ideas and thoughts you get while in a situation could help complete the tasks.